 Inform teachers about special circumstances and encourage communication.
 Teachers need to know about any family situations that may affect students academically, emotionally, or behaviorally.
 Let the teacher know (in advance, if possible) about things like deployments, homecomings, divorces, and PCS moves, as well as behavioral patterns you may have noticed in the past that she should look for.
 Just as you intend to communicate changes at home, encourage teachers to communicate any changes they notice in your child in the classroom.

 Educate the educators about military life.
 One year I student who had leukemia.
 I knew nothing about the disease until the parents requested a meeting with me and gave me a packet of information detailing everything from her treatment to her prognosis.
 They even wrote a book that I read to the other students to help them understand as well.
 The parents’ efforts helped me to better understand their child, and I was able to be a better teacher to her.

 Just as I knew nothing about leukemia, most teachers know nothing about military families, especially if you don’t live in a military town.
 If military life is affecting your child in a way you think might carry over into the classroom, offer teachers insight into our lifestyle.
-Print out articles or blog posts you’ve read that describe military life (or write your own!) and refer them to resources like Sesame Street for Military Families and Military Kids Connect.
+Print out articles or blog posts you’ve read that describe military life (or write your own!) and refer them to resources like Military Kids Connect.